Skip to main content

 info

-RGB underglow can also be used for under-key lighting.
+RGB underglow can also be used for per-key lighting.
 If you have RGB LEDs on your keyboard, this is what you want.
 For PWM/single color LEDs, see Backlight.

 • APA102